Git flow

 Tooling aside, git flow we're using consists of a few general requirements:

-• in more complex use-cases and if needed, versioned release branches can be created as well
+mainormasterbranch is in most cases used for stable code and releases- in more complex use-cases and if needed, versioned release branches can be created as well

-• bugfix branches are equivalent to feature in naming, but start with bugfix/ prefix, branched out from development branch
+feature/followed by ticket tracking number and description, branched out from development branch - bugfix branches are equivalent to feature in naming, but start with

-• all code changes should ideally be done via a Merge Request and reviewed
+testorrelease, e.g. release-v2.0.2 - all code changes should ideally be done via a Merge Request and reviewed